 We urge you to wait for this, because the current version of DXA (2.0) clearly does not work with Sites 9.
-The UI extension that comes with DXA (when you try to install the custom resolver), breaks the UI completely.
 Also, DXA 2.0 refuses to work with the Tridion Sites 9 Context Service.
 But even when you downgrade the Context Service to 8.5, you will still see errors in the log.

 If you are involved in Tridion implementations, regions are quite possibly the biggest change you have encountered in the last 10 years.
 Regions will change the way we’re modeling the content in a Tridion implementation, making the system easier to use for content editors, while reducing the room for errors.
 Credit where credit’s due: we think SDL did a great job on this one!